terasky-int/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Exam-Dump-With-Solution/AWS SAA-03 Solution.md

 B. Configure the Lambda function to use the Amazon Simple Queue Service (Amazon SQS) queue as the invocation source.
 When the SQS message is successfully processed, delete the message in the queue

-Option A: By creating an Amazon SQS queue and configuring the S3 bucket to send a notification to the SQS queue when an image is uploaded, the system establishes a durable and scalable way to handle incoming image processing tasks.
+- Option A: By creating an Amazon SQS queue and configuring the S3 bucket to send a notification to the SQS queue when an image is uploaded, the system establishes a durable and scalable way to handle incoming image processing tasks.

-Option B: Configuring the Lambda function to use the SQS queue as the invocation source allows it to retrieve messages from the queue and process them in a stateless manner.
+- Option B: Configuring the Lambda function to use the SQS queue as the invocation source allows it to retrieve messages from the queue and process them in a stateless manner.
 After successfully processing the image, the Lambda function can delete the message from the queue to avoid duplicate processing.
 --------------------------------------------------------------------------------

 19] A company has a three-tier web application that is deployed on AWS.
 The web servers are deployed in a public subnet in a VPC.
 The application servers and database servers are deployed in private subnets in the same VPC.
 The company has deployed a third-party virtual firewall appliance from AWS Marketplace in an inspection VPC.
 The appliance is configured with an IP interface that can accept IP packets.
 A solutions architect needs to integrate the web application with the appliance to inspect all traffic to the application before the traffic reaches the web server.
 Which solution will meet these requirements with the LEAST operational overhead?

- Deploy a Gateway Load Balancer in the inspection VPC.
+D. Deploy a Gateway Load Balancer in the inspection VPC.
 Create a Gateway Load Balancer endpoint to receive the incoming packets and forward the packets to the appliance.

- Gateway Load Balancer is a new type of load balancer that operates at layer 3 of the OSI model and is built on Hyperplane, which is capable of handling several thousands of connections per second.
+- Gateway Load Balancer is a new type of load balancer that operates at layer 3 of the OSI model and is built on Hyperplane, which is capable of handling several thousands of connections per second.
 Gateway Load Balancer endpoints are configured in spoke VPCs originating or receiving traffic from the Internet.
 This architecture allows you to perform inline inspection of traffic from multiple spoke VPCs in a simplified and scalable fashion while still centralizing your virtual appliances.
 --------------------------------------------------------

 20] A company wants to improve its ability to clone large amounts of production data into a test environment in the same AWS Region.
 The data is stored in Amazon EC2 instances on Amazon Elastic Block Store (Amazon EBS) volumes.
 Modifications to the cloned data must not affect the production environment.
 The software that accesses this data requires consistently high I/O performance.
 A solutions architect needs to minimize the time that is required to clone the production data into the test environment.
 Which solution will meet these requirements?

- Take EBS snapshots of the production EBS volumes.
+D. Take EBS snapshots of the production EBS volumes.
 Turn on the EBS fast snapshot restore feature on the EBS snapshots.
 Restore the snapshots into new EBS volumes.
 Attach the new EBS volumes to EC2 instances in the test environment

-Amazon EBS fast snapshot restore (FSR) enables you to create a volume from a snapshot that is fully initialized at creation.
+- Amazon EBS fast snapshot restore (FSR) enables you to create a volume from a snapshot that is fully initialized at creation.
 This eliminates the latency of I/O operations on a block when it is accessed for the first time.
 Volumes that are created using fast snapshot restore instantly deliver all of their provisioned performance
+Fast clone time: FSR removes the lazy-initialization penalty—volumes are fully hydrated on creation, so restore time and first-read latency are minimized.

+No impact on prod: You’re creating new volumes from snapshots; test writes don’t touch production.

+- Consistent high I/O: With FSR, volumes deliver full performance immediately (no pre-warming).
 -----------------------------------------------------------------------------------------------

 21]An ecommerce company wants to launch a one-deal-a-day website on AWS.
 Each day will feature exactly one product on sale for a period of 24 hours.
 The company wants to be able to handle millions of requests each hour with millisecond latency during peak hours.